acumos/ci-management/README.md

 The python-release job builds the project and pushes the build artifacts to an index named "PyPi.release" in the Linux Foundation's Nexus 3 repository.
-This job must be triggered manually by posting a comment "release" in the appropriate Gerrit review request.
+This job must be triggered manually by posting a comment "pypi-release" or "pypi-remerge" in the appropriate Gerrit review request.
 Note that if the same version of the artifact already exists in the release repo the push will fail.
 Note also the deviation from Java release practices: this release job re-builds the artifact where in the Java/Maven workflow a staged artifact is copied.